 Justin Cooke is a contemporary artist who draws upon the landscape for inspiration.
-Much like other artists in this field, Justin has developed an affinity with the landscape he knows really well.
+Much like other artists in this field, Justin has developed an affinity with the landscape he knows well.
 His work has now become un-avoidably associated with these places, most recently, the landscape of South Dorset and in particular the South Dorset Ridgeway.
 Wherever he finds inspiration, be it the Northumbria coast, or the Purbeck Coast in Dorset; The North Yorkshire Dales or the West Coast of Scotland, Justin finds himself not only immersed in the light or the colour before him but in the history of the place also.

-Justin Cooke was born in Portsmouth in and moved to Dorset soon after.
+Justin Cooke was born in Portsmouth and moved to Dorset soon after.
 He studied for his B.A.(hons) in Fine Art at Newcastle University where Norman Adams RA was professor and head of department at the time.
 It was he who introduced Justin to mixed media and, more rarely for the time, championed watercolour as a medium even in large scale paintings.
-At the end of the 1980’s Justin went to New York which at the time, as it is today, was a focus for artists from all over the world; and it was while working and studying there that he began to enter the world of the professional artist.
+At the end of the course Justin went to New York which at the time, as it is today, was a focus for artists from all over the world; and it was while studying there that he began to enter the world of the professional artist.

-On his return he began to work solely as an artist and has been doing so ever since.
+After university, (from 1991) Justin began to work solely as an artist and has been doing so ever since.
 He now exhibits in major galleries throughout the UK and abroad, taking part in such shows as the Royal Academy Summer Exhibition in London.

-Justin returned to Dorset in 1989 close to where he grew up where he lives with his wife Nicola - also a painter - and their two sons.
+Justin returned to Dorset close to where he grew up where he lives with his wife Nicola - also a painter - and their two sons.
 The landscape around him is a recurrent theme in his paintings.
-Like many artists before him, he has also adopted Cornwall as another source of inspiration.
+Like many artists before him, he has also adopted Cornwall as source of inspiration.

 As well as painting with oil paint on cavas, Justin also produces paintings using mixed media, often combining pastel with watercolour or oil paint.
 Layers of colour are built up over time; this creates a distinctive texture and allows colours to combine together.
 It is a process that demands the greatest understanding of the techniques involved, as each medium adds its own qualities to the painting.
 Be it through the delicate washes of watercolour or the intense colours of heavily pigmented pastels, scratched through with a knife.